mixja/mixja.github.io/_posts/2015-09-28-ansible-cisco-vwlc.md

 If you are familiar with the ISC DHCPD server, you'll notice this is exactly what VMWare is using for the DHCP service.
 This makes it very easy to configure the DHCP server for our needs.

-We add a DHCP reservation for the vWLC virtual machine to the bottom of the DHCP configuration file as defined in the `name: Add temporary DHCP reservation` task.
+We add a DHCP reservation for the vWLC virtual machine to the bottom of the DHCP configuration file as defined in the `name: Add  DHCP reservation` task.

-This allows us to control the IP address allocated to the vWLC virtual machine and set DHCP Option 66 (TFTP Server) that is required for AutoInstall.
-This option set using the `next-server` directive in the reservation and specifying the IP address of the vmnet8 adapter.
+This allows us to control the IP address allocated to the vWLC virtual machine and set the BOOTP next server (TFTP Server) that is required for AutoInstall.
+This option set using the `next-server` directive in the reservation and specifying the IP address of the host vmnet8 adapter (`wlc_host_ip_address`).

-VMWare Fusion appears to use a default DHCP range of 192.168.x.128 - 192.168.x.254, so I'm reserving the IP address 192.168.x.127 for the vWLC service port.
-The reservation also needs to adopt the various other settings defined in the standard DHCP scope for the vmnet8 interface.
+VMWare Fusion uses a default DHCP range of x.x.x.128 - x.x.x.254, so you can reserve any IP address between 3 - 126 (x.x.x.1 and x.x.x.2 are used by VMWare).
+Recall that this value is controlled by the `wlc_vm_svc_ip_octet` setting.

-To deploy the necessary configuration for the reservation, I'm using a <a href="https://github.com/yaegashi/ansible-role-blockinfile" target="_blank">third-party community module called yaegashi.blockinfile</a>.
-This module must first be installed via Ansible Galaxy as follows:
+The DHCP reservation also needs to adopt the various other settings defined in the standard DHCP scope for the vmnet8 interface.

-`ansible-galaxy install yaegashi.blockinfile`
+> To deploy the necessary configuration for the reservation, I'm using a <a href="https://github.com/yaegashi/ansible-role-blockinfile" target="_blank">third-party community module called yaegashi.blockinfile</a>.

 Here is an example of the DHCP configuration file with the DHCP reservation configuration appended to the end of the file: